Welcome to IIBA Research Triangle Park Chapter.

 Article VI – Nominations and Elections

 Section1: The nomination and election of officers and directors shall be conducted annually in accordance with the terms of office specified in Article IV, Section 1 and Article V, Section 2.
 All voting members in good standing of the Chapter shall have the right to vote in the election.
-Discrimination in election and nomination procedures on the basis of race, color, creed, gender, age, marital status, national origin, religion, physical or mental disability, gender, ethnicity, sexual orientation, and ancestry, veteran’s status, background or unlawful purpose is prohibited.
+Discrimination in election and nomination procedures based on race, color, creed, gender, age, marital status, national origin, religion, physical or mental disability, gender, ethnicity, sexual orientation, ancestry, veteran’s status, background, or unlawful purpose is prohibited.